 - Alcohol consumed and blood alcohol content — as alcohol consumption increases, you’d expect one’s blood alcohol content to increase, but not perfectly.

 - Vital lung capacity and pack-years of smoking — as amount of smoking increases (as quantified by the number of pack-years of smoking), you’d expect lung function (as quantified by vital lung capacity) to decrease, but not perfectly.

 - Driving speed and gas mileage — as driving speed increases, you’d expect gas mileage to decrease, but not perfectly.

 Hope you liked the article.
 Please share your Ideas / thoughts in the comments section below.
-If you have any doubts in this topic, you are most welcome to write me a mail using the contact form.
-I will be happy to answer your queries.

 Recommended: what-is-linear-regression-part 2